Skip to main content

 Choose it for point of view, not assumed infrastructure

 The schedule is also useful for planning.
-Verified hours are Monday 11 AM–9 PM, Tuesday 4–9 PM, Wednesday closed, Thursday 11 AM–9 PM, Friday 11 AM–9 PM, Saturday 10 AM–2 PM and 4–9 PM, Sunday 10 AM–2 PM and 4–9 PM.
+Hours are Monday 11 AM–9 PM, Tuesday 4–9 PM, Wednesday closed, Thursday 11 AM–9 PM, Friday 11 AM–9 PM, Saturday 10 AM–2 PM and 4–9 PM, Sunday 10 AM–2 PM and 4–9 PM.
 The pattern gives diners several possible windows, including weekday meals and split weekend service, while also making Wednesday an obvious day to avoid.
 If the meal is important, confirm current availability directly before going, especially for weekend evening plans.
 Visitors building a wider trip can use our full Portland restaurants guide, our full Portland hotels guide, our full Portland bars guide to round out the night.

 Where it sits against other options